 TM: What’s the most dangerous situation you’ve found yourself in?
 It’s maybe not something involving people?

 LW: No. It’s always with people.
 Wildlife is fairly predictable.
-There are moments where your getting chased by a hippo, an elephant or a crocodile, and that’s pretty scary, but at least you can generally predict how their behaviour is going to work, whereas people when they’ve had a couple of drinks, you can’t.
+There are moments where you’re getting chased by a hippo, an elephant or a crocodile, and that’s pretty scary, but at least you can generally predict how their behaviour is going to work, whereas people when they’ve had a couple of drinks, you can’t.

 So most of the dangerous situations have been involving people, whether that might be police roadblocks in Iraq, where you don’t know what side they’re on.
 Or going through Syria, when your car breaks down in a warzone you sort of think, ‘this is bad’.